In this Article

 - Keep in mind that soft cheese, blue-veined cheese, and mould-ripened cheese may contain listeria, a bacteria which may cause health issues for the unborn baby, so avoid these.

 Some Other Foods That You Can Include in Your Pregnancy Diet

 Apart from the above vegetables, care should be taken while incorporating different foods into your diet.
 While there are some to avoid at all costs, the following foods can be beneficial during your pregnancy:

 - Dairy products, like yoghurt, are a great choice for having during pregnancy.
 They help meet protein and calcium needs.
 Probiotics help reduce complications such as bacterial vaginosis and indigestion.

 - Legumes are rich in folate, fibre and a lot of other nutrients.
-Folate is an essential nutrient for pregnancy, as it helps reduce the risk of birth defects.
+Folate is an essential nutrient for pregnancy, as it helps lowers the risk of birth defects.

 - Salmon contains fatty acids DHA and EPA.
 They are important for the development of the eye and brain in the growing baby.
 It is also a natural source of Vitamin D.

 - Eggs are nutritious and can increase overall nutrient consumption.
-They contain choline, an essential for the development of brain health.
+They contain choline, which is essential for the development of brain health.

 - Lean meat is very rich in protein.
 Beef and pork, which are also rich in iron, choline, and B-vitamins, are important nutrients required during pregnancy.

 - Fish or cod liver oil can provide a substantial requirement of omega-3 fatty acids, Vitamin A, and Vitamin D. This may be useful for women who do not consume seafood.